-Sierra - Sacramento Valley EMS Agency Program Policy Communication Failure ALMENTO VALLEY Effective: 12/01/2023 Next Review: 07/2026 890 Wa by Wall Approval: Troy M. Falck, MD - Medical Director SIGNATURE ON FILE Approval: John Poland - Executive Director SIGNATURE ON FILE
+Sierra - Sacramento Valley EMS Agency Program Policy Communication Failure THE AGENCY.
+Effective: 10/01/2025 Next Review: 04/2028 890 Approval: Troy M. Falck, MD - Medical Director SIGNATURE ON FILE Approval: John Poland - Executive Director SIGNATURE ON FILE

-To define conditions under which prehospital personnel may utilize certain advanced life support (ALS) procedures/medications in the event of a communication failure.
+To define conditions under which prehospital personnel may utilize certain limited advanced life support (LALS) or advanced life support (ALS) procedures/medications in the event of a communication failure.

-- A. HSC, Division 2.5, § 1797.84, 1797.185, 1797.220, 1798, 1798.100, and 1798.102. - B. CCR, Title 22, Division 9.
+- A. HSC, Division 2.5, § 1797.84, 1797.185, 1797.220, 1798, 1798.100, & 1798.102. - B. CCR, Title 22, Division 9.

-If during patient care an AEMT or paramedic attempts but cannot establish or maintain adequate base/modified base hospital contact:
+If during patient care an AEMT or paramedic attempts but cannot establish/maintain adequate base/modified base hospital contact:

-- A. They may continue to utilize procedures/medications listed in S-SV EMS standing order policies/protocols, as warranted by the patient's condition. - B. Procedures/medications designated as 'Base/Modified Base Hospital Order Only' may be utilized under communication failure conditions, as warranted by the patient's condition. - C. The following procedures/medications designated as 'Base/Modified Base Hospital Physician Order Only' shall not be utilized without a direct order from a base/modified base hospital physician: - 1.
-Terminating resuscitative efforts utilizing the BLS termination of resuscitation criteria if no ROSC in an adult pulseless arrest patient (Reference No. C-1). - 2.
-Administration of activated charcoal (Reference No. M-5). - Utilization of the Nerve Agent Treatment Protocol (Reference No. E-8).
+- A. They may continue to utilize procedures/medications listed in S-SV EMS standing order policies/protocols, as warranted by the patient's condition. - B. Procedures/medications designated as Base/Modified Base Hospital Order Only may be utilized under communication failure conditions, as warranted by the patient's condition. - C. The following procedures/medications designated as Base/Modified Base Hospital Physician Order Only shall not be utilized without a direct order from a base/modified base hospital physician: - 1.
+Terminating resuscitative efforts in adult pulseless arrest patients, utilizing the BLS termination of resuscitation criteria or when all ALS termination of resuscitation criteria are not met (Reference No. C-1/C-1 LALS). - 2.
+Administration of activated charcoal (Reference No. M-5/M-5 LALS). - 3.
+Utilization of the Nerve Agent Treatment Protocol (Reference No. E-8/E-8 LALS).